 2Cor.
 5:9 Therefore we also have as our ambition, whether at home or absent, to be pleasing to Him.

-Our physical body is the material part of our existence, and Paul says it is only a temporary home for our spirit, which is the eternal part of us.
+Our physical body is the material, temporary part of our existence, so Paul says it is only a temporary home for our spirit, which is the eternal part of us.
 Our spirit occupies our body for a time, but when our body dies, our spirit moves to our next home to be present with the Lord (if we are a believer) into the throne room of God.

 Paul goes on in 2Corinthians to tell us more about that moment: